 Week Formative activities, resources, texts Syllabus content Assessment tasks 21-24 Students choose their form of writing for the summative assessment and the class is divided into persuasive, interpretive and narrative writers.
 Students work in these groups for the remainder of this task and the teacher supports each group separately.
-Review understandings of exposition through interrogation of exemplars and examples, focusing on how voice is constructed through: writing practice focus: establishing an audience through structure, style and language exploring audience expectation of a genre by viewing and deconstructing Hannah Gadsby: Douglas [film recording of live comedy performance], 2020.
-Analyse samples focusing on diction and language choice (nuances of language); purpose, context and audience; and generic conventions and forms.
+Review understandings of exposition through interrogation of exemplars and examples, focusing on how voice is constructed through: writing practice focus - establishing an audience through structure, style and language exploring audience expectation of a genre by viewing and deconstructing Hannah Gadsby: Douglas [film recording of live comedy performance], 2020.
+Analyse samples focusing on lexical and language choice (nuances of language); purpose, context and audience; and generic conventions and forms.
 Model for students how to workshop a piece of writing.
 Formative activity: students present to a friend for initial feedback.
 Students present in their groups (students can record their presentation on their own phone, or via Teams or Zoom), collate the feedback and consider how to apply this to their work.
-Models of writing workshops which provide strategies to guide peer feedback for Part B of Task 5: Victoria State Government Education and Training - The writing workshop https://www.education.vic.gov.au/school/teache Analyse and critically appraise how the conventions of texts influence responses, including: the ways language patterns can create meaning Create a range of texts: making innovative and imaginative use of language features using and experimenting with text structures and language related to specific genres for particular effects. using strategies for planning, drafting, editing and proofreading using accurate spelling, punctuation, syntax and metalanguage Evaluate different perspectives, attitudes and values represented in texts by: analysing content, purpose and choice of language analysing the use of voice and narrative point of view Create a range of texts: using appropriate language and stylistic features to sustain a personal voice and perspectives using nuanced language Task 5 - Creating 18% Extended writing task (Set Week 21, due end Week 24) In class and at home Part A (Formative - not marked): In a form of your choice, compose the exposition for your persuasive, interpretive or narrative text, sustaining a voice.
-(250-300 words) Part B (Summative): Work in a small group of four students.
+Models of writing workshops which provide strategies to guide peer feedback for Part B of Task 5: Analyse and critically appraise how the conventions of texts influence responses, including: • the ways language patterns can create meaning Create a range of texts: • making innovative and imaginative use of language features • using and experimenting with text structures and language related to specific genres for particular effects. • using strategies for planning, drafting, editing and proofreading • using accurate spelling, punctuation, syntax and metalanguage Evaluate different perspectives, attitudes and values represented in texts by: • analysing content, purpose and choice of language • analysing the use of voice and narrative point of view Create a range of texts: • using appropriate language and stylistic features to sustain a personal voice and perspective • using nuanced language Reflect on their own and others' texts by: • discussing and evaluating different interpretations of texts Task 5 - Creating 18% Extended writing task (Set Week 21, due end Week 24) In class and at home Part A (formative - not marked) In a form of your choice, compose the exposition for your persuasive, interpretive or narrative text, sustaining a voice.
+(250-300 words) Part B (summative) Work in a small group of four students.
 Present a written copy of the exposition to the other members of your group and read your exposition aloud.
 Conduct a discussion (5-10 minutes per presenter) in which you explain how and why you wrote your text that way and actively listen to feedback from your peers.
-(Note: This discussion will be recorded and used as part of the speaking and listening component of this task.)
-Part C (Summative): Using the feedback provided during the presentation, complete the remainder of your piece of writing with particular attention to the employment of voice throughout your piece.
+(Note: this discussion will be recorded and used as part of the speaking and listening component of this task.)
+Part C (summative) Using the feedback provided during the presentation, complete your piece of writing with particular attention to the employment of voice throughout your piece.
 (900-1100 words, including the 250-300 words of the exposition)